krb5/krb5/doc/rst_source/krb_admins/install_kdc/slave_install.rst

 You will now initialize the slave database::

-      kdb5_util create
+      shell%  /usr/local/sbin/kdb5_util create

-Caution: you will use :ref:`kdb5_util(8)` but without exporting the stash file (-s argument), i thus avoiding the obliteration of the one you just copied from the master.
+.. caution:: You will use :ref:`kdb5_util(8)` but without exporting the stash file (-s argument), i
+             thus avoiding the obliteration of the one you just copied from the master.

 When asking for the database Master Password, type in anything you want.
 The whole dummy database will be erased upon the first propagation from master.